-Katie writes for print publications such as Crafts Magazine, the Guardian, Stylist, Elle Decoration, Icon, OnOffice, and Ideal Home, and for online publications such as Design Milk, The Spaces, AnOther Magazine, Norwegian Arts and Dezeen.
-Her second book, Makers of East London, was published in 2015, The Residents, for which she wrote the foreword, was published in 2016 and she is currently working on a third book, due out in the autumn of 2017.
+Katie writes for print publications such as Crafts Magazine, the Guardian, The Sunday Times, Stylist, Elle Decoration, Icon, OnOffice, and Ideal Home, and for online publications such as Design Milk, The Spaces, AnOther Magazine, Norwegian Arts and Dezeen.
+Makers of East London, was published in 2015, The Residents, for which she wrote the foreword, was published in 2016, Urban Potters: Makers in the City in September 2017 and Weavers: Makers on the Loom is out in September 2018, published by Ludion and distributed by Thames & Hudson / Abrams.

-Visiting at least ten international design festivals every year gives Katie a unique insight into emerging talent, breaking trends and the very latest in design thinking – to the extent that she is called upon by the likes of Monocle24, Design Week and the Independent for commentary.
-She was one of a panel of industry experts called upon to nominate designers for both the 2017 V&A Jameel Prize and the 2017 Arts Foundation Fellowship in Furniture Design, and served as a judge for the Dulux Colour Awards in 2015.
-She also volunteers as a Specialist for the Design Council's Spark programme, mentoring new designers and entrepreneurs.
+Katie has a unique insight into emerging talent, breaking trends and the very latest in design thinking – to the extent that she is called upon by the likes of Monocle24, Design Week and the Independent for commentary.
+She has contributed to product design research for Samsung, Panasonic and For People and was one of a panel of industry experts invited to nominate designers for both the 2017 V&A Jameel Prize and the 2017 Arts Foundation Fellowship in Furniture Design.
+She also volunteers as a Specialist for the Design Council's Spark programme, mentoring new designers and entrepreneurs, and sits on the Arts and Communications committee for charity Standing Voice.

 “Fiera is a textbook example of how to launch and build an engaging, reader-friendly and visually striking magazine.”
 Robert Newman, Newmanology

-Katie has curated exhibitions, talks and workshop programmes, and commissioned window installations for clients including Desso, Clerkenwell London, UBM, and Tent London, around themes such as emerging talent, ‘design undefined’, and the maker movement in East London.
+Katie has curated exhibitions, talks and workshop programmes, and commissioned window installations for clients including Milliken, Desso, Clerkenwell London, UBM, and Tent London, around themes such as 'Creativity in the City,' emerging talent, ‘design undefined’, and the maker movement in East London.
+She often works with a brand to develop their strategy for a given event, such as the London Design Festival, and then puts together the programme of events, commissioning content and securing high profile speakers that will help to meet coverage and visitor number targets.